MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-XVI-Legal-Services-Corporation/part-1638-Restriction-Solicitation/section-1638.2.md

 ##### § 1638.2 Definitions. #####

-Link to an amendment published at 89 FR 25816, Apr.
-12, 2024.
+(a) *Communicate* or *communication* means to share information.
+Permissible forms of communication include, but are not limited to, sending information via mailings, text message, email, or other methods of voice or electronic communication.

-(a) *In-person* means a face-to-face encounter or a personal encounter via other means of communication such as a personal letter or telephone call.
+(b) *In-person* means a face-to-face encounter, including virtual clinics or other encounters via videoconference.

-(b) *Unsolicited advice* means advice to obtain counsel or take legal action given by a recipient or its employee to an individual who did not seek the advice and with whom the recipient does not have an attorney-client relationship.
+(c) *Unsolicited advice* means advice to obtain counsel or take legal action given by a recipient or its employee to an individual who did not seek the advice and with whom the recipient does not have an attorney-client relationship.

+[89 FR 25816, Apr.
+12, 2024]